The Benefits and Drawbacks of Black-Box Penetration Testing

 Advantages of Black-Box Penetration Testing

-Below are some benefits that may be gained by doing a black-box pentest:
+Below are some benefits that may be gained by doing a black-box pentest –

 Black-Box Penetration Testing’s Drawbacks

 A black-box pentest relies on the expert judgment and trial-and-error methods of an independent third party.
-The penetration test may be brief and conclude once vulnerabilities are found, or it may take months of exploration before the pentester finds even a single vulnerability.
+The penetration test may be brief and conclude once vulnerabilities are found, or it may take months of exploration before the pentester considers even a single vulnerability.
 The time frame is variable and is determined by factors such as the pentester’s level of experience.